LukeCarrier/moodle-ubiquitous/README.md

 ## Future tasks

 * Configure the Salt master to run in a [non-root configuration](https://docs.saltstack.com/en/latest/ref/configuration/nonroot.html).
-* Allow updating Salt minion configuration from a template on each host and handle service reloads.
+* Allow updating Salt minion configuration from a template on each machine and handle service reloads.
 * Harden the firewall configuration, with a new zone for local-only services.

 ## Testing